-The Company has received declarations from all Independent directors of the company confirming that they with the criteria of independence as prescribed under subsection (6) of Section 149 of the Act and as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations, 2015").
+The Company has received declarations from all Independent directors of the company confirming that they comply with the criteria of independence as prescribed under subsection (6) of Section 149 of the Act and as per SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations, 2015").

-> NUMBER OF MEETINGS OF THE BOARD:
+> NUMBER OF MEETINGS OF THE BOARD

-The Board of Directors of the Company met 6 (Six) times during the financial year.
-The details of Board Meetings are provided in the Corporate Governance Report, which forms part of this Annual Report.
-Annexure II
+The Board of Directors of the Company met 5 (Five) times during the financial year.
+The details of Board Meetings and attendance of the Director in the Board meeting are provided in the Corporate Governance Report, which forms part of this Annual Report.
+For details of meetings of the Board, please refer to the Corporate Governance Report, annexed as Annexure II

-> POLICIES OF THE COMPANY:
+> POLICIES OF THE COMPANY